There’s something special about reading while travelling.

 The Belcour Cookbook by Robin Lim Lumsden

 A cookbook-cum-memoir filled with stories and recipes from an idyllic Jamaican childhood.
 You’ll find colourful and delicious dishes of Jamaican, Chinese, and European influences and the stories behind them that truly reflect our national motto, ‘Out of Many, One People’.
-It’s beautiful book with vibrant photography in which Robin Lim Lumsden’s personal history, travels, and family legacy take you across the island to sample the scents, sounds, and flavours of Jamaica; from catching crabs while on vacation near Port Antonio, to spending time in the Blue Mountains at a family cottage.
+It’s a beautiful book with vibrant photography in which Robin Lim Lumsden’s personal history, travels, and family legacy take you across the island to sample the scents, sounds, and flavours of Jamaica; from catching crabs while on vacation near Port Antonio, to spending time in the Blue Mountains at a family cottage.
 Punctuated by the wisdom of Robin’s mother and other family matriarchs, the Belcour Cookbook is a wonderful guide for gracious hosting and entertaining with warm Jamaican tradition at the center.

 On your next trip, you can step into the book’s colourful pages as Robin hosts tours and special events at the charming Belcour Lodge where she and her husband produce a line of artisanal products, including fine Blue Mountain honey, sauces, and chutneys.
 You can scoop up Belcour products at shops and supermarkets across Jamaica.